-With the New Skills Agenda, launched in June 2016, the European Commission proposes to address a number of specific problems on the labour market.
+With the Skills Agenda, launched in June 2016 and initially called New Skills Agenda for Europe and currently mostly referred to as EU Skills Agenda, the European Commission proposes to address a number of specific problems on the labour market.
 The initiative should boost human capital, employability and competitiveness in the EU.

-The three main topics of the New Skills Agenda are:
+The three main topics of the EU Skills Agenda are:

-The New Skills Agenda for Europe names three groups of skills:
+The EU Skills Agenda names three groups of skills:

-Read more about the New Skills Agenda for Europe on ec.europa.eu.
+Read more about the Skills Agenda on ec.europa.eu.

 Ad 1: The importance of generic skills and social-emotional skills such as persuasion, creativity and emotional intelligence will increase compared to specific professional skills.
 It is expected that in 2025 many professional skills will no longer be performed by people due to the fourth industrial revolution.
 Social skills are less likely to be taken over by machines and will help workers to move between sectors.
 This is particularly important for the 68 million people in the European Union with skills on lower and middle EQF levels.